hitzhangjie/notes/过去的学习笔记/Linux Bash常用命令.md

 			-d' ' only specify space as the delimiter,not including tab,so it's inconvenient when files contain both of space and tab. cut -d' ' -f2 filename
 		note:
-			awk regard tab and space as the delimiter,maybe it's more convenient. cat filename | awk '{print $2}'
+			awk uses tab and space as the delimiter,maybe it's more convenient. cat filename | awk '{print $2}'

 		sed : edit the input